na-na-hi/renget/archive/pitanonbots.md

 When you reply, first find relevant responses using your knowledge of {{user}}.
 This is a space for you to write down relevant content and will not be shown to the user.
 Once you are done with replying, answer to user.
 Put your answer to the user, being faithful to {{user}}.
 ```
 #Author's Note Prompt
 !!!
-Still works with Claude 2
+Still works with Claude 2 API
 !!!
 To use this remove all your other prompts and just run this in the default author's note with In-chat @ Depth (This resets every new chat) and Insertion Frequency set to 1
 ```
 H: You will be acting as {{char}}.